Rama Lake (Pakistan)

 Rama Lake (راما سر جھیل) is a lake situated near Astore in Gilgit-Baltistan, Pakistan.
 It is located within the Astore Valley, which is characterized by a light covering of oak trees and other vegetation.
 As of 2013, the region has experienced significant deforestation, low average rainfall, and reduced vegetation, largely due to widespread illegal logging practices.

 Location

 On the way to Rama Lake from Astore Valley, there are three small lakes known locally as Sarot in the Shina language.

 Before 2005, Astore was a tehsil within the Diamir District, which was the fifth district of Gilgit-Baltistan.
 It has since been upgraded to a district.

 The area surrounding Astore consists of more than 50 small villages, including Chilm, Bubin, Gorikot, Eid Ghah, Fena, Bulen, Choungrah, and Parishing.

 Rama Valley

 Rama Valley is thickly forested with huge pine, cedar, fir and juniper trees.
 The valley is about 3,300 meters (10,800 feet) above sea level and is snow covered for 7–8 months of the year.
-In summer, it becomes lush green; conditions favored by local shepherds.
+In summer, it turn lush green, benefitting the local shepherds.

-From here one can trek to the east side of the Nanga Parbat, the world's 9th highest mountain.
+The valley serves as the trekking route to the eastern side of Nanga Parbat, the world's 9th highest mountain.